greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLESPACE.html.md

 A user with appropriate privileges can pass tablespace\_name to [CREATE DATABASE](CREATE_DATABASE.html), [CREATE TABLE](CREATE_TABLE.html), or [CREATE INDEX](CREATE_INDEX.html) to direct Greenplum Database to store the data files for these objects within the specified tablespace.

-In Greenplum Database, the file system location must exist on all hosts including the hosts running the master, standby mirror, each primary segment, and each mirror segment.
+In Greenplum Database, the file system location must exist on all hosts including the hosts running the coordinator, standby mirror, each primary segment, and each mirror segment.

 ## <a id="section4"></a>Parameters